Home > Companies > Oura

 Users wear the ring 24/7 and receive three daily scores: Sleep (tracking sleep stages, duration, and quality), Readiness (measuring recovery and resilience), and Activity (monitoring movement and workouts).

 The ring's finger placement provides significantly stronger physiological signals compared to wrist-based devices, enabling more accurate measurements and early detection capabilities like illness prediction through subtle changes in baseline metrics.
-This positioning advantage, combined with the comfortable titanium design and week-long battery life, has driven high user engagement with most members wearing the device continuously.
+Multi-ring device support extends continuity further, and a charging case holds up to five full charges, reducing charging as a friction point to sustained wear.

 Business Model

 Oura operates a B2C hardware-plus-subscription model that combines one-time ring sales with recurring monthly memberships.
-The company sells rings directly through its website and retail partners like Target, Amazon, and Apple Stores, with hardware priced at $299-399 depending on finish.
+The company sells rings directly through its website and retail partners like Target, Amazon, and Apple Stores, with titanium hardware priced at $299-399 and a ceramic version at $499.
 The core monetization comes from the required $6 monthly Oura Membership, which unlocks all health insights, personalized recommendations, and app features beyond basic daily scores.

 This dual revenue stream creates a flywheel where hardware sales drive subscription growth, while subscription revenue funds continued product development and AI improvements that justify the ongoing fee.